 Traumatic brain injury can result in a variety of problems related to the ear, including hearing loss, dizziness, vertigo, and tinnitus.

 Because of the sudden and violent nature of the injury, head trauma may cause damage to the auditory pathway.
-The damage can occur at any point between the outer ear and the auditory cortex in the brain.
+The damage can occur at any point between the brain's outer ear and the auditory cortex.
 Therefore, there is not one specific type of hearing loss that occurs with TBI, but rather a variety of complex symptoms that can be challenging for the injured person to cope with.

 Even an injury as mild as a concussion can cause damage within the ear or changes in the auditory pathway to the brain.
-While some of these changes are reversible, others unfortunately are not.
-These changes can include: a ruptured eardrum, damage to the small bones of the middle ear, damage to the tissues and membranes of the inner ear, and disruption of blood flow to the cochlear nerve.
+These changes can include a ruptured eardrum, damage to the small bones of the middle ear, damage to the tissues and membranes of the inner ear, and disruption of blood flow to the cochlear nerve.
 The hair cells of the inner are particularly vulnerable to damage as well.
+While some of these changes are reversible, others are not.

-Any one of the above changes to the ears can result in hearing loss.
-While a ruptured eardrum will result in short-term hearing loss, damage to the hair cells may cause loss that is permanent.
+Any of the above changes to the ears can result in hearing loss.
+While a ruptured eardrum will result in short-term hearing loss, damage to the hair cells may cause permanent loss.

-In the event of serious head trauma, the parts of the brain responsible for processing may also be disrupted.
+In severe head trauma, the parts of the brain responsible for processing may also be disrupted.

-Dizziness and vertigo are also very common symptoms associated with damage to the ears from traumatic brain injury.
+Dizziness and vertigo are common symptoms associated with damage to the ears from traumatic brain injury.
 Dizziness is believed to occur in 40 to 60 percent of people with TBI.
-Other vestibular symptoms include: vertigo, tinnitus, chronic nausea and headache.
+Other vestibular symptoms include vertigo, tinnitus, chronic nausea, and headache.